Impeachment in the Philippines: Other high crimes

 In Francisco Jr. vs. House of Representatives, the Supreme Court purposely refused to define the meaning of "other high crimes or betrayal of public trust," saying that it is "a non-justiciable political question which is beyond the scope of its judicial power."
 However, the Court refuses to name which agency can define it; the Court impliedly gives the power to the House of Representatives, which initiates all cases of impeachment.

-Impeaching Procedures
+Impeachment procedures

-The Impeachment proceedings shall proceed in accordance to Article XI, Section 3 of the Constitution of the Philippines, as follows:
+The impeachment proceedings shall proceed in accordance to Article XI, Section 3 of the Constitution of the Philippines, as follows: